rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

    |- ...
 ```

-### Setup

-ex.rsvim exports its default module with a initialization method `setup`.
+ex.rsvim exports a initialization method `setup`.
 Let's setup the "ex.rsvim" plugin in your config entry script:

 ```javascript
 import ex from "ex.rsvim";